vishnukriz/interview/Selenium.md

 ---
 Selenium is an open-source automated testing tool to validate the web application in multiple browsers and platforms.We can actually run multiple programming languages on selenium like java, .net, php, c# and various etc,the testing we done on the selenium tool is known as selenium testing.

+Advantages:
+1. Open source, no license cost required
+2. Selenium supports multiple languages like java, python, ruby, .net, php, c#, java script etc
+3. Compatiable with various operating system - windows, mac os, linux, unix
+4. Browser compactablity - runs the script on varios browsers like edge, chrome, safari, opera, firefox, IE etc
+5. framework availability and flexibility, reusability, integrated and parallel test execution.

+Disadvantages:
+1. Tests only web-applications - Selenium supports the testing of only web-based applications.
+Mobile applications, Desktop applications cannot be tested using Selenium unless integrated with third-party tools like Appium and TestNG.
+2. No built-in reporting - Selenium can generate reports only using third-party tools like TestNG or JUnit.
+3. Unavailability of tech support - Since Selenium is an open-source tool, no dedicated support for user issues is available
+---

+**Components of Selenium**
+---
+1. Selenium Integrated Development Environment (IDE) - It is a Firefox/Chrome plug-in that is developed to speed up the creation of automation scripts by recording the user actions on the web browser and exporting them as a reusable script.
+2. Selenium Remote Control (RC) - It is a server that enables users to generate test scripts in their preferred programming language.
+It accepts commands from the test scripts and sends them to the browser as Selenium core JavaScript commands, for the browser to behave accordingly.
+3. Selenium WebDriver: It is a programming interface that helps to create and run test cases directly by communicating with the web browser and using its native compatibility to automate.
+4. Selenium Grid: It allows parallel execution of tests on different browsers and operating systems by distributing commands to other machines simultaneously.
+---